James A. Berger, 68, of Mandan, passed away December 22, 2019 at his home in Mandan.

 I had eight grandchildren who made my life complete.

 I was preceded in death by my father, Jack Berger; my mother, Alma Berger-Wetzel; and my two brothers, Dennis and Rodney Berger.

 I would like to thank my closest friends who have led me in the right direction during my life.
 I would also like to thank my doctors at Sanford and Father Todd.

 God Bless Us All,

 Go to www.weigelfuneral.com to sign the guestbook and share memories with his family.

-To send flowers to James "Jim" A. Berger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" A. Berger, please visit our floral store.